mapoetto/CEH-Bible/README.md

 ### Tips for privilege escalation:
 + Find SUID: find / -perm -u=s -type f 2>/dev/null
-+ Find executables runnable as Sudo by current User: sudo -l
++ Find executables runnable as Sudo by current User: sudo -l If there are any, check for their version and their CVE/exploits

 ### Useful links while pentesting:
 + [Payloads for Common Vulnerabilities](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master).